postmates/PMKVObserver/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be dual licensed as above, without any additional terms or conditions.

 ## Version History

+#### Development

+* Set Swift version back to Swift 3.2.
+The new `KeyPath` stuff is usable from 3.2 so there's no reason to require 4.
+PMVKObserver will still compile with Swift 3.1, but the `KeyPath` APIs won't be available unless compiling with Swift 3.2.

 #### v3.0.0 (2017-09-12)